thalesmello/exploring-async/exploring_async.md

 In my use cases, I'd probably adopt the following strategies:

-* In simple function calls, you are probably better off with callbacks
+* In simple function calls, I'm are probably better off with callbacks

-* When you have to deal with many different asynchronous returns, maybe the way to go is to use Promises and tie them together with a Generator Coroutine
+* When I have to deal with many different asynchronous returns, maybe the way to go is to use Promises and tie them together with a Generator Coroutine

-* When you have sequences of events, be it a stream of positions of the cursor on the screen, that's probably more easily handled with Reactive Extensions.
+* When I have sequences of events, be it a stream of positions of the cursor on the screen, that's probably more easily handled with Reactive Extensions.

 * In any situation I would have to deal with mutable state, I'd probably